akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.6.0 =
+- Add a Follow Me block
+- Add the ability to modify the message when a user needs to be logged in to comment.

 = 1.5.9 =
 - Fix handling of super admins in a multisite install